 '''

+% scons

 scons: Reading SConscript files ...

 DEFAULT_TARGETS is now ['prog1']

 DEFAULT_TARGETS is now ['prog1', 'prog2']

 scons: done reading SConscript files.

 scons: Building targets ...

 cc -o prog1.o -c prog1.c

 cc -o prog1 prog1.o

-'''

-'''

 cc -o prog2.o -c prog2.c

 cc -o prog2 prog2.o

 scons: done building targets.

 '''

-In practice, this simply means that you need to pay attention to the order in which you call the Default function and refer to the DEFAULT\TARGETS list, to make sure that you don't examine the list before you've added the default targets you expect to find in it.
+In practice, this simply means that you need to pay attention to the order in which you call the Default function and refer to the DEFAULT_TARGETS list, to make sure that you don't examine the list before you've added the default targets you expect to find in it.

-10.3.3.
-Fetching the List of Build Targets, Regardless of Origin: the BUILD\TARGETS Variable

-We've already been introduced to the COMMAND\LINE\TARGETS variable, which contains a list of targets specified on the command line, and the DEFAULT\TARGETS variable, which contains a list of targets specified via calls to the Default method or function.
-Sometimes, however, you want a list of whatever targets SCons will try to build, regardless of whether the targets came from the command line or a Default call.
+3.3.
+Fetching the List of Build Targets, Regardless of Origin: the BUILD_TARGETS Variable regardless of whether the targets came from the command line or a Default call.
 You could code this up by hand, as follows:

+We've already been introduced to the COMMAND_LINE_TARGETS variable, which contains a list of targets specified on the command line, and the DEFAULT_TARGETS variable, which contains a list of targets specified via calls to the Default method or function.
+Sometimes, however, you want a list of whatever targets SCons will try to build,